Earnings Surprise Drift in Thailand: Both Sides Signal, Miss Side Dominates

 The Strategy

-Post-Earnings Announcement Drift (PEAD) posits that stocks continue drifting in the direction of their earnings surprise for weeks after announcement.
-Ball and Brown (1968) first documented this.
+Post-Earnings Announcement Drift (PEAD) documents that stocks continue drifting in the direction of their earnings surprise for weeks after announcement.
+Ball and Brown (1968) first established this.
 Bernard and Thomas (1989) confirmed the drift persists for up to 60 trading days.
-Foster, Olsen, and Shevlin (1984) extended the analysis.

 What We Found